HerronTech/connect-mongo-soajs/README.md

 ## Full reference for **URLParam** & **extraParam**
-Below is a full configuration object, but Please check out [mongodb website](http://mongodb.github.io/node-mongodb-native/)
+Below is how a configuration object should look like, but Please check out [mongodb website](http://mongodb.github.io/node-mongodb-native/)

     "URLParam": {
         "replicaSet": "rs",